-Candidates who wish to cancel their exam must do so one business day/a full 24 hours prior to exam appointment.
-Candidates who cancel an exam less than one business day in advance or fail to appear for the exam will forfeit all associated fees.
-If the candidate does not arrive within 15 minutes of the scheduled start time, then the candidate is considered a no show, has forfeited the exam and will forfeit all associated fees.
+Candidates who wish to cancel their exam must contact Pearson VUE one business day prior to their exam appointment and pay a \$75 USD cancellation fee.
+Candidates who cancel an exam less than one business day in advance or fail to appear for the exam will forfeit their exam fee.

+If the candidate does not arrive within 15 minutes of the scheduled start time, then the candidate is considered a no show, has forfeited the exam and will forfeit their exam fee.